Video marketing, or the future of spreading the word

-But aside from data, the real reason to put an advertising budget behind your video content is the cost.
+But aside from data, the real reason to put an advertising budget behind your video marketing strategy is the cost.
 AdWords and Bing Ads can both be prohibitively expensive for start-ups and small businesses, yet it’s still possible to get traffic from YouTube and other video networks for a couple of cents per click (or view).

 The better the video, the better chance it also has of ranking in Google and taking up some valuable SERP real estate.

 So, whether you’re creating a video for an advertising campaign, captivating new audiences through content marketing, or trying to tell the story behind your brand, the quickest and most effective way to better viewer engagement is to put that transcript in the hands of a professional voice actor.
 Video marketing is the future of content marketing.
 If your goal is to engage viewers with fun, visual content that is easily shareable, it’s time to start thinking video.

 To add the finishing touch to your marketing video, check out VoiceBunny’s vast selection of professional voice over artists from around the world.